Princelad/Tetris/README.md

 ## How It Works

-The game uses a simple state machine to manage gameplay, including block generation, movement, collision detection, and line clearing.
-The Swing library is used to render the game window and handle user inputs.
-The main loop updates the game state based on player actions and automatically drops the tetrominoes over time.
+The game operates on a simple state machine that manages gameplay elements like block generation, movement, collision detection, and line clearing.
+The Java Swing library handles the rendering of the game window and user input.
+The main loop updates the game state based on player actions and automatically drops tetrominoes over time.

 ## Contributing

 Contributions are welcome!
-If you want to contribute:
+To contribute:

 1. Fork the repository.
 2. Create a new branch.
 3. Implement your feature or bug fix.
-4. Submit a pull request with a clear description of the changes.
+4. Submit a pull request with a clear description of your changes.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

 ## Author

 - **Prince Lad** - [Princelad](https://github.com/Princelad)
   Prince is a software developer with a passion for creating engaging and educational software projects.
-This Tetris clone was developed as part of a personal project to deepen understanding of game development principles using Java.
+This Tetris clone was developed as a personal project to explore and understand game development principles in Java.

 ## Acknowledgments

 - **Alexey Pajitnov:** Creator of the original Tetris game.
 - **Java Swing Community:** For their contributions to the graphical interface.
-- **Video Tutorial:** Special thanks to the tutorial [on YouTube](https://www.youtube.com/watch?v=N1ktYfszqnM&t=2365s) that inspired and guided the development of this project.
+- **Video Tutorial:** Special thanks to the [YouTube tutorial](https://www.youtube.com/watch?v=N1ktYfszqnM&t=2365s) that inspired and guided the development of this project.